nlbb/wellspent-sdk-docs/README.md

 1. Add the `Extension_DeviceActivityMonitor` framework to the `DeviceActivityMonitor` extension target
 2. Add the `Extension_ShieldAction` framework to the `ShieldActionExtension` target
 3. Add the `Extension_ShieldConfiguration` framework to the `ShieldConfigurationExtension` target
-4. Add the `WellspentSDK` framework to the main app target
+4. Add the `Wellspent` framework to the main app target

 #### Modify the DeviceActivityMonitorExtension code.